-For 2011-2021, emissions associated with these processes are not reported through the GHGRP.
-Total U.S. production is reported annually through the USGS Yearbook (USGS 1995-2022).
+For 2011-2022 emissions associated with these processes are not reported through the GHGRP.
+Total U.S. production is reported through the USGS Yearbook (USGS 2002, 2003, 2005-2017, 2020-2022).
 Therefore, EPA used a similar methodology that is used for the non-reported emissions state allocation for primary, secondary, die, and sand casting.
 Emissions associated with these types of processes were allocated proportionally to states with reported emissions, with the exclusion of primary production facilities because there is only one facility and it is not in a state that has other magnesium facilities.

-For 1999-2010, emissions associated with these processes were not reported through the EPA Partnership Program.
+For 1999-2010, emissions associated with these processes were not reported through the Partnership Program.
 Total U.S. production is reported through the USGS Yearbook.
 Therefore, EPA used a methodology similar to the methodology for allocating non-reported emissions for primary, secondary, die, and sand casting to the states.
 EPA allocated total U.S. emissions associated with these types of processes proportionally to states with reported emissions for secondary, die casting, and sand casting, excluding the primary production facility, assuming that these states were the most likely to contain facilities that produced magnesium products via permanent, wrought, and anode processes; however, it is possible that other states have emissions from these production processes.

-The overall uncertainty associated with the 2021 national estimates of SF6, HFC-134a, and CO2 emissions from magnesium production and processing were calculated using the 2019 Refinement to the 2006 IPCC Guidelines.
-As described further in Chapter 4 of the national Inventory, levels of uncertainty in the national estimates in 2020 for all gases in aggregate were -7.0%/+7.1%.
+The overall uncertainty associated with the 2022 national estimates of SF6, HFC-134a, and CO2 emissions from magnesium production and processing were calculated using the were calculated using the 2019 Refinement to the 2006 IPCC Guidelines.
+As described further in Chapter 4 of the national Inventory, levels of uncertainty in the national estimates in 2022 for all gases in aggregate were -9%/+9%.

 Overall, the state-level estimates of emissions for magnesium are expected to have a higher uncertainty than the national estimates; however, the variability in uncertainty levels between state-level estimates and national estimates differs throughout the time series.
-For the 2011-2020 time series, the uncertainties associated with the state-level estimates are expected to be low because emissions are mostly estimated and reported at the facility level.
-Nevertheless, the 2011-2020 state-level uncertainties are somewhat higher than 2011-2020 national-level uncertainties because for some process types, facility-reported data are not available (i.e., permanent, wrought, and anode).
-For 1999-2010, state-level estimates have a higher uncertainty than national estimates in the same time period, as well as more uncertainty than that of the state-level estimates for 2011-2020.
-The lower uncertainty for the latter portion of the time series is due to a higher proportion of facility data being available through the GHGRP as compared to EPA Partnership Program for each year.
+For the 2011-2022 time series, the uncertainties associated with the state-level estimates are expected to be low because emissions are estimated and reported at the facility level for the most part.
+Nevertheless, the 2011-2022 state-level uncertainties are somewhat higher than 2011-2022 national-level uncertainties because for some process types facilityreported data are not available (i.e., permanent, wrought, and anode).
+For 1999-2010, state-level estimates have a higher uncertainty that national estimates in the same time period, as well as more uncertainty than that of the state-level estimates for 2011-2022.
+This is due to a higher proportion of facility data being available through the GHGRP as compared to the EPA Partnership for each year.
 Allocation of estimated but unreported emissions for specific process types (i.e., sand casting, die casting, permanent, wrought, and anode) is also done within this time period based on the state proportions of reported emissions, leading to increased uncertainty due to the assumption that unreported emissions occur in the same proportion across states as reported emissions.
 For 1990-1998, state-level estimates are expected to have a significantly higher level of uncertainty than that of more recent years because no facility-specific emissions are available and because emissions have been allocated to states based on a single year of state-level data, which does not account for changes in emitters over the time period, such as plant openings and closures or process changes.
 These assumptions were required due to lack of available state- or regional-level data.
-For more details on national-level uncertainty, see the uncertainty discussion in Chapter 4 of the national Inventory.
+For more details on national-level uncertainty, see the Uncertainty discussion in Chapter 4 of the national Inventory.